Winnie-Fred/find-my-bookmark/README.md

 - Mozilla Firefox Browser

 #### Possible Update
-Currently, the results of the bookmarks search are appended to a markdown file.
-A future feature I hope to implement is to add Rofi to the project to give it a simple and minimalist GUI interface.
+Currently, the results of the bookmarks search are appended to a markdown file and can optionally be displayed with dmenu.
+A future feature I hope to implement is to add an option for rofi to the project for those who prefer it to dmenu.

 #### Dependencies
 - bash v4.4.0+
 - jq v1.5+
 - sqlite3 v3.29.0+
+- dmenu v4.5+ (Optional)

-You can check if you have the right dependencies with `bash --version`, `jq --version` or `sqlite3 --version`<br>
+You can check if you have the right dependencies with `bash --version`, `jq --version`, `sqlite3 --version`<br> or `dmenu -v`

 #### How to run the project